trongminh03/BKAI-Vietnamese-SLU/README.md

         cd SLU-ASR
         ```
     2. Generate data (optional):
-        - You can use our generated data by placing [this](https://drive.google.com/file/d/14F7XIRYTLqVzYr8nygXWPDTUazgzzhlg/view?usp=drive_link) in the same folder as origin data and use the new [train_and_aug.jsonl file](https://drive.google.com/file/d/1Zkuuc4P74sVI1wpHMUw5PlBzpVdX95Rv/view?usp=sharing)
+        - You can use our generated wav data by download and unzip [this](https://drive.google.com/file/d/14F7XIRYTLqVzYr8nygXWPDTUazgzzhlg/view?usp=drive_link) and put it in the same folder as origin data and use the new [train_and_aug.jsonl file](https://drive.google.com/file/d/1Zkuuc4P74sVI1wpHMUw5PlBzpVdX95Rv/view?usp=sharing):
+        - You can use gdown to download the file.
+            - Generated wav data:
+                ```
+                gdown 14F7XIRYTLqVzYr8nygXWPDTUazgzzhlg
+                ```
+            - train_and_aug.jsonl file:
+                ```
+                gdown 1Zkuuc4P74sVI1wpHMUw5PlBzpVdX95Rv
+                ```
     3. Prepare your dataset
         - To put your dataset in correct format and process it run:
             ```